F18/ai-adversarial-isolation-agent/docs/notes.md

 remaining.
 This would allow you to explore the game tree as much as possible within the time limit.
 The branching factor will also vary during a game (usually higher at the beginning then at the end).
-As such, it may be wise to search less deep at the beggingn of the game and deeper at the end of the game.
+As such, it may be wise to search less deep at the beginning of the game and deeper at the end of the game.
 Or perhaps you search less deep (or through a catalogue of standard moves) at the beginning of the game, most deep in the middle, then less deep at the end relying on the fact that the branching factor will be smaller.

 ## Alpha-Beta Pruning